M-130 (Michigan highway)

 M-130 was the designation of a former state trunkline highway in the southeastern corner of the US state of Michigan.
 It ran from a junction with US Highway 23/M-50 (US 23/M-50) northward across the River Raisin and then turned southeasterly along North Custer Road on the north side of the river to Monroe.
 The highway designation was commissioned in 1929 and used until 1955.
 M-130 had a spur route that was created in 1938 and lasted until the main highway was removed from the state highway system.
 Both highways are now under local control.

 Route description

 Beginning at a junction with US 23/M-50 between Ida and Maybee, M-130 traveled northeasterly along Ida–Maybee Road across the River Raisin before turning southeast on North Custer Road.
-M-130 ran along the northern banks of the river passing through primarily agricultural areas.
-The rural surroundings dominated much of the route until it began to encroach on the outskirts of Monroe.
+M-130 ran along the northern banks of the river passing.
 The highway terminated at US 24 in Monroe.